California Prop 65 Testing

 Protect your brand from lawsuits with our accredited California Prop 65 testing services.
 We provide ultra-low level detection of Lead, Cadmium, Arsenic, and Mercury to ensure compliance with California's Safe Harbor limits.

-Navigate Regulations with California Prop 65 Testing
+Navigate Regulations with Prop 65 Compliance Screening

 California Proposition 65 (The Safe Drinking Water and Toxic Enforcement Act) is one of the strictest chemical regulations in the world.
 It requires businesses to provide a Clear and Reasonable Warning if their product exposes consumers to chemicals known to cause cancer or reproductive toxicity.